J4n-M44rt3n/Squeeze-a-ball/Documentation.md

 ## License

-Hardware and software developed for this project is covered by the Creative Commons Attribution-ShareAlike 4.0 International License.
-Third party components used are covered by their respective licenses.
-This revers to
+Hardware and software developed in this project are covered by the Creative Commons Attribution-ShareAlike 4.0 International License.
+We found inspiration for knitted stretch sensors at [Kobakant](http://www.kobakant.at/DIY/?p=3175), released under the Free Cultural Works definition [Free Cultural Works definition](https://freedomdefined.org/Definition).

-​

 ## Product Category